-Entities under significant influence assessed at fair value are also included in this item.
+Entities under significant influence or under joint control assessed at fair value are also included in this item.

-Securities in this category are measured at fair value at the closing date.
+Securities classified in this category are initially recognized at fair value.
 Acquisition costs are directly posted in the profit and loss account.